-The unparalleled stability of the HA7062D is credited to a pair of Holzworth HSX Series RF Synthesizer modules.
+The unparalleled stability of the HA7062C is credited to a pair of Holzworth HSX Series RF Synthesizer modules.
 These ultra low noise RF sources compliment the dual core engine to provide one of the most advanced phase noise analyzers available.

 Phase noise measurements do not benefit from modular analyzer architectures.
-Holzworth's fullv fan-less 1U shielded. chassis completely eliminates ground loops and troublesome microphonics for uncompromising performance when compared to traditional "rack and stack" style systems.
+Holzworth's fully shielded, completely fan-less 1U chassis eliminates ground loops and troublesome microphonics for performance uncompromising when compared to traditional "rack and stack" style systems.

-The HA7062D was designed to be used in a number of different configurations to accommodate a wide range of measurement modes:
+The HA7062C was designed to be used in a number of different configurations to accommodate a wide range of measurement modes (see section 10):

-- 1. Absolute measurements, Internal LO Mode ≤ 26GHz (optional to ≤ 40GHz) utilizes a pair of integrated Holzworth HSX Series RF Synthesizers as the LO test sources. - 2.
-Absolute measurements, External LO Mode which allows the user to apply high performance external sources as the LOs. - 3.
-Automated Additive measurements up to 6GHz using Holzworth HX5100 electronic phase shifters. - 4.
-Baseband Mode for direct access to the onboard FFT engine for additional functionality, including additive phase noise measurements with external phase detectors and measurements of DC supplies.
+- 1. Absolute measurements, Internal LO Mode ≤ 6GHz utilizes a pair of integrated Holzworth HSX Series RF Synthesizers as the LO test sources. - 2.
+Absolute measurements, Internal LO Mode > 6GHz to ≤ 20GHz utilizes internal LOs and one or a pair of Holzworth HX4920 downconverters to measure high frequency DUTs. - 3.
+Absolute measurements, External LO Mode which allows the user to apply high performance external sources as the LOs. - Automated Additive measurements to 6GHz using Holzworth HX5100 electronic phase shifters. - 5.
+Additive measurements of DUTs to >20GHz. - 6.
+Baseband Mode for direct access to the onboard FFT engine for additional functionality, including noise measurements of DC supplies.